Jean-PhilippeD/gladys-snips/README.md

 * I recommand to install Snips with a Master and multiple Satellites in your room [multi device setup](https://docs.snips.ai/guides/raspberry-pi-guides/multi-device-setup-satellites)
 * I also recommand to use [sam](https://docs.snips.ai/ressources/sam_reference) to manage your snips system.
+* Do not forget to install [snips-injection](https://docs.snips.ai/guides/advanced-configuration/dynamic-vocabulary) so Gladys will be able to teach your rooms, devices...etc to snips.

 The mosquitto instance hosted by your master device will be the one Gladys will connect onto.